Democratic congressman's staff attacked by man with baseball bat - KTVZ

 Connolly told CNN that the assailant who entered his office and attacked two of his aides did so with a metal bat.
 The attacker struck one senior aide in the head with the metal bat, he said.
 The attacker also hit an intern — on her first day on the job — in the side with the bat.

-In a statement earlier Monday, Connolly said that both aides were taken to the hospital with non-life threatening injuries and the man was arrested.
+In a statement earlier Monday, Connolly said that both aides were taken to the hospital with non-life threatening injuries, and City of Fairfax Police Department arrested the man.

-“He was filled with out of control rage,” Connolly told CNN in a phone interview.
+The suspect, whom US Capitol Police identified as 49-year-old Xuan Kha Tran Pham of Fairfax is facing charges for one count of aggravated malicious wounding and one count of malicious wounding, USCP stated.

+“At this time, it is not clear what the suspect’s motivation may have been,” USCP said in their statement.
+“Based on what we know right now, investigators do not have any information that the suspect was known to the USCP.”

+“He had contacted our office, soliciting help on something, and my staff were helping him,” Connolly told CNN.
+“But there is no indication today that the two were related at all.
+And my staff did sense in talking to him that he engaged in bizarre statements.
+Never threatening, however.”

+The Virginia Democrat said he didn’t “think there’s a motivation” for the incident, adding: “I think we are talking about real mental illness.”

-Connolly told CNN he was at a ribbon cutting at the time for a food bank when the assailant drove to his office and entered the building.
+Connolly said he was at a ribbon cutting at the time for a food bank when the assailant drove to his office and entered the building.
 The congressman estimates it took police about five minutes to respond to the emergency call for help.

+Pham’s father, Hy Xuan Pham, told CNN his son is schizophrenic and hadn’t taken his medication for three months.
+He said that he last saw him Monday morning, and later heard from police that he had been arrested.

+“He is in a really bad condition,” the father said in an interview.
+“All day and all night, he mumbles … he talks and looks like he talks with someone in his brain, and suddenly, he is shouting angrily.”

 In March, a staffer for Republican Sen. Rand Paul of Kentucky was stabbed in Washington, DC.
 In February, a man assaulted Democratic Rep. Angie Craig of Minnesota in the elevator of her apartment building also in Washington.
 In October, a man attacked Paul Pelosi, the husband of then-House Speaker Nancy Pelosi, hospitalizing him after hitting Paul Pelosi with a hammer in the couple’s home in San Francisco.